 For owned livestock, this section is used to obtain information on the inventory of livestock at the beginning and end of the year and to separate the change in inventory during the year into the change (a) that results from changes in numbers and/or qualities of livestock and (b) that result from price changes during the year.
 The screen is designed to help inventory the livestock by categories.
 The heifer inventory allows space for three categories: bred heifers, open heifers (6 months to breeding), and calves (under six months).
-The information required is the number and value at the beginning of the year, the number and value at the end of the year using beginning-of-year prices, and the value at the end of the year using the total values for each livestock category.
+The information required is the number and value at the beginning of the year, the number and value at the end of the year using beginning-of-year prices, and the value at the end of the year using end-of-year prices.
+The value per head columns are calculated.
+If you prefer, the values per head may be entered and the total value columns will be calculated.